lfuelling/generator-springboot-kickstart/README.md

 1. [Start the webapp](#running) at least once to make sure there are no errors
 2. **(you can skip this, if you used the keygen script)** Edit line 20 of the Dockerfile and replace the `../development.pkcs12` with the name of the keystore you are using
-3. In the root directory of your project run `docker-compose build` in a terminal ant let it build the needed images
+3. In the root directory of your project run `docker-compose build` in a terminal and let it build the needed images
 4. Still in the root directory run `docker-compose up`
 5. Go to `http://[your-docker-host]:8080`